 It is specifically famous for its high-quality output at an astonishingly low price.
 Most people prefer buying an economical printer whose printing quality seems promising, definitely comparable to some premium 3D printers out there.

-Well under the price of $300, the Ender 3 Pro is a serious contender for one of the best 3D printers for a beginner, and even an expert.
+Well under the price of $300, the Ender 3 Pro (Amazon) is a serious contender for one of the best 3D printers for a beginner, and even an expert.

 The main differences between the Ender 3 and Ender 3 Pro are the new sturdy frame design, improved mechanical properties and the magnetic printing surface.